civil defence response

 If the young person doesn’t qualify or the cost are not covered by Civil Defence Payment, their youth coach will support the young person to test eligibility to hardship assistance.

-You will need to use normal password protection rules when sending information via email.
+If other systems are unavailable, you can send Civil Defence Payment applications to YSSU via email.
+You will need to use normal password protection rules when sending information via email at youthservice@msd.govt.nz.

 Young people can apply for Programme Fund to help cover costs occurred during the event.
 They do not need to test eligibility for hardship payments first.

-When the civil defence emergency is lifted, the youth coach will need to contact YSSU to have the young person returned back to full Money Management.
+When the Civil Defence emergency has ended, the youth coach will need to contact YSSU to have the young person returned to full Money Management.